Linuxfabrik/monitoring-plugins/check-plugins/openstack-cinder-list/README.md

 * Lists every volume of the project, following the pagination of the Block Storage API so that projects with more than a thousand volumes are covered too
 * Maps every Cinder volume status to a state, counts the volumes per status, sums up their size and reports the most recent status change across all of them
 * `--match` and `--ignore` filter by volume name, `--match-type` and `--match-zone` (each with an `--ignore-` counterpart) by volume type and availability zone
-* `--brief` hides the volumes that are fine, `--lengthy` adds the id, the volume type, the availability zone, whether the volume is bootable, what it is attached to and the creation date
+* `--brief` hides the volumes that are fine, `--lengthy` adds the id, the availability zone, what it is attached to and the creation date
 * A column that no volume filled in is left out of the table, so a project whose volumes are all unattached does not carry an empty attachment column